pjsg/nodemcu-firmware/docs/modules/stepper.md

 - `pins` The list of GPIO pins connected to the motor driver.
 There is a compile time limit on the number of pins (`stepper.MAX_PINS` -- currently set to 8)
 - `phases` The list of phases for a complete cycle.
 Each phase is a list of GPIO settings.
 The phases are run in the forwards direction for increasing step numbers.
 - `options` A table of options
-  - `stop` The GPIO pins are driven into this state after completing the movement.
+  - `idle` The GPIO pins are driven into this state after completing the movement.
   - `min` The minimum number of microseconds per phase.
 This is top speed
   - `max` The maximum number of microseconds per phase.
   - `accel` The number of phase steps used for acceleration from stop to required speed.